Favourited 335 times

 Eric works seasonally as a back country ranger, making our summers quite busy.
 When he can, he builds handmade yurts in the backyard.
-Lauren is a Doula providing birth support for women, and working 3 days a week throughout the year.
+Lauren works for the Infant Development program, is a prenatal educator and occasional Doula (providing birth support for women).
 Ember and Solie are our adventurously awesome kids who have filled our lives with joy while simultaneously making it more challenging to complete projects!

 We work towards what we are passionate about: eating quality food, preserving food, fermenting food, adventuring with with our kids, growing our own food, connecting with community, and simplifying, while trying to make some income here and there!
 Balance is a tricky act, but we are going for it!
 If you would like to help us out we are excited to share what we know and to learn from you!